IreneKilgannon/pands-project/README.md

 with open('analysis.txt', 'a') as f:
     f.write(f'The correlation coefficient between sepal length and sepal width is {corr_SL_vs_SW.round(3)}.\n\n')

+```
     The correlation coefficient between sepal length and sepal width is -0.109.

-```
+A correlation coefficient of -0.109 is a weak negative correlation.
+As sepal width increases, sepal length decreases.
+The value of the slope of the line does not correlate with the value of the correlation coefficient.
+The sign of the slope does correspond with the sign of the correlation coefficient.
+A postive slope will mean that there is a positive correlation, a negative slope means a negative correlation.
+The correlation coefficient looks at the spread of data around the regression line.

 Once again there are a number of methods to calculate the correlation coefficent between all the numeric variables in one step.
 The first method uses the corr() and generates a [correlation matrix](https://datatofish.com/correlation-matrix-pandas/).
 The second method involves creating a [seaborn heatmap]().
 A heatmap is a more visual method to display the same information as a correlation matrix.
 It is possible to create a [heatmap using matplotlib](https://www.geeksforgeeks.org/how-to-draw-2d-heatmap-using-matplotlib-in-python/) however it is not as straightforward as a seaborn heatmap.